5.3.3. Pipes and Intermediate Heat Exchangers

 (5.3-60)\[ \begin{align}\begin{aligned}\begin{split} \begin{split} C_{1} & \geq 0 \\ C_{2} & \geq 0 \\ C_{3} & \ge -2 \end{split} & \text{Kind} = 1 \\\end{split}\\\begin{split} \begin{split} C_{1} & \geq 0 \\ C_{1} + C_{2} & \geq 0 \end{split} & \text{Kind} = 2\end{split}\end{aligned}\end{align} \]

-Two sets of coefficients may be defined for a given zone interface: one set for forward flow and one set for reverse flow.
+Two sets of coefficients may be defined for a given interface: one set for forward flow and one set for reverse flow.
 Additionally, an interface area, \(A_i\), and hydraulic diameter, \(Dh_i\), may be defined for the evaluation of the interface pressure drop and interface Re.
 If an interface area and interface hydraulic diameter are not provided or are defined as zero, the area and hydraulic diameter of the element upstream or downstream the interface are used.
-If the upstream element has a smaller or equal area than the downstream zone, the upstream element’s area and hydraulic diameter are used for the interface.
-If the upstream element has a bigger area than the downstream zone, the downstream element’s area and hydraulic diameter are used for the interface.
+If the upstream element has a smaller or equal area than the downstream element, the upstream element’s area and hydraulic diameter are used for the interface.
+If the upstream element has a bigger area than the downstream element, the downstream element’s area and hydraulic diameter are used for the interface.

 At very low flow rates, the derivative of the loss coefficients may approach infinity.
 This introduces numerical difficulty when SAS attempts to reverse flow through an element.
 In order to improve the robustness of the semi-implicit solution scheme, an optional lower limit has been introduced for Re-dependent loss coefficients, \(ReL\).
 When the Reynold number drops below \(ReL\), Eq.
 (5.3-59) is evaluated at \(ReL\).
 Additionally, the derivative of \(K_i(Re_i)\) is assumed to be zero.